 The question Protestants are not willing to consider, imperiling their immortal souls, is “Can God refuse us grace?”
 Just because an unmerited gift is to be given to an undeserving recipient does not mean God has lost control of the process and has no discretion in the matter.
-Just because God’s grace is available to all, does not mean everyone will get it.
+Just because God’s grace is available, does not mean everyone will get it.
 Rather Christ’s own words are that only those who avoid sin, such not failing to do good works, or those who do evil deeds but then repent, will be undeservedly given God’s gift of grace.

 Protestants on the other hand say all they have to do to be saved is to realize there is nothing they have to do.
 Indeed, one popular Protestant narrative, intended to make this illogic palatable, poses the following scenario.

 Which of the following will be saved?
 Is it the felon just released from prison with a new-found and feel-good understanding of the Bible?
 Or is it Christian missionaries who have spent a lifetime in selfless service to the poor for the sake of Christ?
 The felon is not sorry for his crimes nor does he intend to stop sinning.
 He is just happy to suddenly have an infinite supply of free “get out of jail” cards.
 On the other hand, the missionaries have a lifetime habit of loving one’s neighbor by ministering to the downtrodden because Christ so commanded.

 Believe it or not, and we find this incredibly painful to witness, some Protestants twist their minds into pretzels by betting on the felon rather than on the missionaries.